Elu007/TextUtils/README.md

 # TextUtils

-Its a complete ReactJs project, here we have many functionalities.
-Over all it is a utiliy app that helps blog writers and other writers.
+It is a complete ReactJs project, here we have many functionalities.
+Overall it is a utility app that helps blog writers and other writers.

 ## Features